 Rosewood: An Interactive History

 A LOT has happened since the Virtual Rosewood Research Project began in 2005.
-Those early years centered on exploring new methods and building rapport with interested parties.
-The initial version of this website and virtual reconstruction went live a short time later in 2007.
+Those early years centered on exploring new digital and virtual methods, building rapport with descendants, and facilitating various forms of public outreach.
+The initial version of this website and a virtual reconstruction of Rosewood went live in 2007.
+12 years ago!

-The heart of this project for many is its exploration of video game technologies.
+The heart of this project for many is its use of video game technologies.
 The initial virtual reconstruction of Rosewood went live in 2011.
 This included a web-based virtual world as well as a virtual museum in the (once) popular online world of Second Life.
-Thousands of people have interacted with the content and it remains a valuable resource.
+Thousands of people have interacted with the content and it remains a valuable resource for teaching and outreach.

 The project’s future is bright.
-A recent grant from the Florida Division of Historical Resources will fund additional archaeological work during 2018 and 2019.
+A recent grant from the Florida Division of Historical Resources is funding additional archaeological work.
 This is the first large-scale archaeological investigation of a race riot ever.
 It also expands research beyond Rosewood to include the neighboring community of Sumner.
-However, these sources of funding are not suitable to the project’s virtual future.

 Rosewood: An Interactive History is a unique approach to teaching history through the use of video game technologies.
 It draws users into the rural world of north Florida 100 years ago.
 Users interact with various forms of information as they explore a richly detailed 3D world.
-This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via the user interface, and hearing audio recordings of survivors and descendants describe their lives in Rosewood and beyond.
+This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via the user interface, and accessing oral histories of survivors and descendants that describe their lives in Rosewood and beyond.